PART TWO: IT’S NOT PARANOIA IF THEY’RE REALLY OUT TO GET YOU (OR, STEP-BY-STEP INSTRUCTIONS INCLUDING DISASTER

 But, when you apply an application hotfix, you are changing some of that code.
 The changed files will be checked in; that’s how they get built and distributed.
 If you discover a need to roll back that hotfix, and you want it to roll back to an older version (instead of doing a deletion)… it’s way easier if the known good previous version was already there.

 This is what the “prepare” step (which I’ll discuss below) is for, by the way.
 (Something that took me about a year to figure out.
 Yes, it’s documented.
 Yes, I miss things sometimes.)
 But what if you forget or have a problem with the “prepare” step?

-So, if you are starting a brand new project (or have a time machine), I recommend doing this as your very first changeset: Add, at minimum, the contents of ApplicationSuite/Foundation to source control.
+So, if you are starting a brand new project (or have a time machine), you might consider doing this as your very first changeset: Add, at minimum, the contents of ApplicationSuite/Foundation to source control.

 Step One: Download the hotfixes you need